configcat/js-sdk/samples/amplitude-sample/README.md

-# ConfigCat + Amplitude A/B Testing Angular Sample App
+# ConfigCat + Amplitude A/B Testing Sample App in Angular

-We would like to show a method of how to A/B testing with ConfigCat and Amplitude.
+The purpose of this sample is to demonstrate how to execute an A/B testing scenario using ConfigCat and Amplitude hand in hand.
+[Here](https://configcat.com/blog) is the original blogpost with more details.
-[Here](https://configcat.com/blog) is a detailed article.

 To run the sample project you need [Angular CLI](https://cli.angular.io/) installed
 ```